Posted on : August 5, 2019 by Clinic One on All About Vaccines

 - People who inject drugs, men who have sex with men

-- Residents of long term care facilities like nursing homes
+- Residents of long-term care facilities like nursing homes

 There are four types of vaccine:

-- Live-attenuated vaccines: These contain weakened microorganisms which cause a disease.
-As vaccination with these vaccines resemble natural infection, the resultant immunity is strong and long lasting.
-The vaccine can act differently in patients with weak immune system and organ transplant recipients.
-Patients with these condition must consult their health care provider before getting vaccinated.
+- Live-attenuated vaccines: These contain weakened microorganisms that cause disease.
+As vaccination with these vaccines resemble natural infection, the resultant immunity is strong and long-lasting.
+The vaccine can act differently in patients with weak immune systems and organ transplant recipients.
+Patients with these conditions must consult their healthcare provider before getting vaccinated.

 - Subunit, recombinant, polysaccharide, and conjugate vaccines: These vaccines contain certain components from the microorganisms.
-These component can be protein, sugar or part of the capsule (the outer covering of the microorganisms).
+These components can be protein, sugar or part of the capsule (the outer covering of the microorganisms).
 These produce a strong immunity which may sometimes need booster doses to maintain the protection.
 These are safe even in organ recipients and persons with weak immunity.
 Examples include Hib (Haemophilus influenzae type b), Hepatitis B, HPV (Human papillomavirus), Whooping cough, Pneumococcal disease, Meningococcal disease, Shingles.

 - Toxoid vaccines: Toxoid vaccines contain toxin produced by the microorganisms.
 The immunity obtained by vaccination with toxoid vaccine is directed against the toxin of the bacteria or virus.
 Examples of toxoid vaccine are Diptheria and Tetanus Vaccine.

 Different countries have developed their own immunization schedule based on prevalent infections, vaccine availability and at risk population.
 Nepal Government has been implementing National Immunization Programme through Child Health Division of Department of Health Services (DoHS).
 Children under 5 years of age and pregnant ladies are routinely vaccinated.
-Following are the vaccines routinely administered in Nepal.

-- Bacillus Calmette Guerin (BCG): Tuberculosis is common in developing and under developed nations.
+- Bacillus Calmette Guerin (BCG): Tuberculosis is common in developing and underdeveloped nations.
 It is caused by Mycobacterium tuberculosis bacteria.
 BCG has history of 80 years and it is one of the most widely used vaccines.
 Approximately more than 80% neonates and infants receive this vaccine in countries where it is part of the national childhood immunization programme.
 This vaccine protects against meningitis (infection of layers covering the brain) and disseminated tuberculosis in children.
 It is administered at birth by injecting the vaccine into the skin.